PrestaShopCorp/ps_accounts/Readme.md

 ![](doc/healthy.png)

-If you need to offboarding open new tabs in your browser go to `<bo_url>/index.php/?controller=AdminResetOnboarding` and click on `I understand the risks and I really want to display this page`
+If you need to offboarding open new tabs in your browser go to `<bo_url>/index.php/?controller=AdminResetOnboarding&psAccountsToken=Bk8dAsPCiiseVK7o` and click on `I understand the risks and I really want to display this page`

+`/!\ WARNING` this url you offboarding all the PSX.

 ## Build dependencies